Exabyte-io/icet/doc/userguide/background/workflow.rst

 .. note::

     This page provides an overview of the :program:`icet` workflow.
-For detailed instructions on how to use :program:`icet`, please see the :ref:`tutorial section <tutorial>`.
-Further applications are discussed in the :ref:`advanced topics <advanced_topics>` section.
+For a detailed introduction on how to use :program:`icet`, please see the :ref:`tutorial section <tutorial>`.
+Further use cases and features are discussed in the advanced topics section with more detailed information regarding :ref:`generating structures
+    <advanced_topics_structure_generation>`, the :ref:`construction of cluster expansion
+    models <advanced_topics_ce_construction>`, and the :ref:`sampling of such models
+    <advanced_topics_sampling>`.

 Overview
 ========